pinceladasdaweb/GitRepo/README.md

 });
 ```

-Everwhere you want a widget to be placed, add the following markup:
+Everywhere you want a widget to be placed, add the following markup:

 ```html
 <div class="github-widget" data-repo="pinceladasdaweb/GitRepo"></div>